Sharkbench

 Flask (Python)

 Flask is a lightweight and flexible Python web framework for creating web applications.
-It is designed as a simple framework that is extendable with numerous extensions available to add additional functionality such as form validation, upload handling, and various open authentication technologies.
+It is designed as a simple core that is easily extendable through numerous extensions for form validation, upload handling, and authentication technologies.
+Flask follows the "micro-framework" philosophy that gives developers more control over component choices.

 This benchmark tests how fast a framework can perform concurrent HTTP requests, I/O operations, and JSON de/serialization.